 Tomorrow morning at 10:56am, full moon for August occurs.
 In August, the full moon is often called the Full Sturgeon Moon.

 On this date in 1944, German Me-163B ‘Komet’ rocket-powered fighters first attacked American bomber formations over Europe.
 The Me-163 had sweptback wings, a Walther liquid-fuel rocket motor, a top speed of 590 mph, and a powered flight duration of 8-10 minutes.

-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Friday, May 22, 2020.
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Friday, July 31, 2020.
 Information updated weekly or as needed.
 Times given as local St. Louis time (CDT).
 For definitions of terminology used in the night sky update, click the highlighted text.
-For now, star parties at the Saint Louis Science… Continue reading
+Star parties at the Saint Louis Science Center have… Continue reading

 In 1934 on this date, Gerhard Zucker, a German businessman and rocket engineer, announced a demonstration of his rocket that would launch it over 1600 meters of water between the town of Harris and the Isle of Scarp.
 At the moment of launch, government officials watched as the rocket exploded, scattering the burning payload of… Continue reading

 On August 1st, you can watch the Moon pass near Jupiter and Saturn in the sky!
 The Moon and Jupiter rise together in conjunction on this date, becoming visible around 7:30pm.
 As the night goes on, you will see the moon get closer to Saturn until the Moon sets around 4:30am.